curl/wcurl/README.md

 First check if your distro/OS vendor ships `wcurl` as part of their official repositories, `wcurl` might be shipped as part of the `curl` package.

-If they don't ship it, consider making a request for it.
+If they do not ship it, consider making a request for it.

 You can always install wcurl by simply downloading the script: